webix-hub/docs/data/api/ui.filemanager_onhidesearchresults_event.md

 =============

 @short:
-	fires when search results were hidden
+	fires when search results are hidden

 @params: